ManarHashemTaha/Identify-the-most-common-germline-ERBB-family-SNPs-in-HER-2-positive-Breast-Cancer-patients-via-high/README.md

 Methods (Sequencing analysis) :

-Download two samples whole exome sequencing of Irish HER2+ breast cancer patients from SRA (paired end) Library: Name: SOL6717_R1 (The custom library designed comprised of 132 regions)
+1-Download two samples whole exome sequencing of Irish HER2+ breast cancer patients from SRA (paired end) Library: Name: SOL6717_R1 (The custom library designed comprised of 132 regions)
-Check QC and Trimming in case of bad quality
+2-Check QC and Trimming in case of bad quality
-Reads will be aligned with BWA.
+3-Reads will be aligned with BWA.
-Duplicate reads will be marked by Picard tools local realignment and base recalibration will be conducted with GATK Joint variant calling using HaplotypeCaller
+4-Duplicate reads will be marked by Picard tools 5-local realignment and base recalibration will be conducted with GATK 6-Joint variant calling using HaplotypeCaller
-Split SNPs and indels
+7-Split SNPs and indels
-Assess the different filters in both known and novel to decide the threshould for the filteration in each filter.
+8-Assess the different filters in both known and novel to decide the threshould for the filteration in each filter.
-SNP Variant filteration
+9-SNP Variant filteration
-separate the passed SNPs in a vcf file
+10-separate the passed SNPs in a vcf file